schollka/RAISE/README.md

 2. **Machine Learning Phase**
    - After enough data is collected, it must be manually labeled on a more powerful machine with a graphical interface.
    - A machine learning model is then trained on this labeled data.
    - The resulting model is deployed back to the Raspberry Pi to enable real-time landing prediction.
-   - The machine leatning phase is the desired long-time operation mode
+   - The machine learning phase is the desired long-time operation mode.

 ### Hardware Requirements